-The Harvester component of the WebLogic Diagnostics Framework (WLDF) gathers metrics from attributes on qualified MBeans that are instantiated in a running server.
+This chapter introduces the Harvester component of the WebLogic Diagnostics Framework (WLDF) in WebLogic Server 10.3.6.
+The Harvester component of WLDF gathers metrics from attributes on qualified MBeans that are instantiated in a running server.
 The Harvester can collect metrics from WebLogic Server MBeans and from custom MBeans.

 Harvesting metrics is the process of gathering data that is useful for monitoring the system state and performance.
 Metrics are exposed to WLDF as attributes on qualified MBeans.
 The Harvester gathers values from selected MBean attributes at a specified sampling rate.
 Therefore, you can track potentially fluctuating values over time.